bp74/StageXL_Web/web/docs/wiki/introduction.md

-# Introducing dartflash  #
+# Introducing StageXL  #

 In the past and even today, most games on the Web are developed with Adobe Flash and ActionScript 3.
 With the rise of HTML5 and the lack of support for Flash on mobile devices, developers need and easy migration path.
-The Dart language is very similar to ActionScript 3 and the dartflash library itself provides the easy to use API of Flash to build games and other graphically rich content.
-Although dartflash is targeted to existing Flash developers, the API should be appealing to all other game developers too.
+The Dart language is very similar to ActionScript 3 and the StageXL library itself provides the easy to use API of Flash to build games and other graphically rich content.
+Although StageXL is targeted to existing Flash developers, the API should be appealing to all other game developers too.

-This article explains the basic building blocks of the dartflash library and should get you started.
+This article explains the basic building blocks of the StageXL library and should get you started.

 ## Display List ##

-The rendering model of dartflash relies on the Display List concept.
+The rendering model of StageXL relies on the Display List concept.
 The display list is a hierarchy that contains all objects that should be visible on the screen.
 To build this hierarchy, three basic types of objects are available.

 ### The stage ###